M55-C2 60Hz (120Hz effective) Smart LED TV

 I continue to be impressed with the design and features that Vizio has been incorporating into their displays in recent years, which is very evident in their latest M Series lineup including the M55-C2, which is the focus of this review.

-When viewed head-on, the M55 alludes an eye-pleasing appearance featuring a very slim black bezel flanked by a thin silver trim.
+When viewed head-on, the M55 alludes to an eye-pleasing appearance featuring a very slim black bezel flanked by a thin silver trim.
 The bezel measures just over a 1/2″ in width.
 The depth of the panel, however, doesn’t necessarily fall into the “thinnest” category as far as display panels are concerned and measures slightly over 2.5″ thick.

 Note: The feet are not adjustable.